 Arrangements relating to the financing of this Clinical Trial by the Sponsor are set out in Appendix 4.
 All payments will be made according to Appendix 4.

 In the event that any change to the Protocol results in amendment to the financial arrangements set out at Appendix 4, it is agreed that the Parties will amend Appendix 4 in accordance with Clause 16.2.

+Subject to Clause 12.2, the Sponsor reserves the right to decrease or increase the recruitment target set out at Clause 4.12 at any time, without renegotiating the per capita payments in Appendix 4.

+In accordance with Clause 4.12, any payment adjustments for recruitment (over or under recruitment) will be made according to the values specified in Appendix 4, including (as applicable) any inflationary uplifts in accordance with Clause 4 of Appendix 4.

 The Trial Site agrees that the Sponsor may make public the financial support provided to the Trial Site by the Sponsor for the conduct of the Clinical Trial and may identify the Trial Site (and any Other Trial Site(s)) as part of this disclosure.

-The Sponsor will notify the Trial Site of Investigator Site Trial Completion in order to trigger the generation of a final invoice in accordance with Appendix 4.

-The Sponsor shall promptly respond to any reasonable request for invoicing data received from the Trial Site for the purposes of the final invoice, provided that the request is received within forty-five (45) days of the notification of Investigator Site Trial Completion.

-Longstop Dates It is agreed that the Sponsor shall not be required to make payment for any amounts that the Trial Site fails to notify the Sponsor of within sixty (60) days of the Sponsor providing the final invoicing information (if requested), in accordance with Clause 12.5, or sixty (60) days from Investigator Site Trial Completion if invoicing information is not requested (“Longstop Dates”).
-For the avoidance of doubt, it is not an obligation for the Sponsor to pay invoices dated after the Longstop Date.

-The Sponsor will make payment to the Trial Site of invoices within forty-five (45) days of the date of receipt of invoices (excluding disputed amounts, which will be resolved in good faith in a timely manner in accordance with Clause 19).

-Any delay in the payment of the payee invoices by the Sponsor will incur an interest charge on any undisputed amounts overdue of two (2) per cent per month above the National Westminster Bank plc base rate prevailing on the date the payment is due.